 Below are a few examples:

 Heart issues.
-There’s been a spike in DCM (dilated cardiomyopathy) in golden retrievers recently and many people think it may be linked to them eating BEG (Boutique, exotic-ingredient, and grain-free) diets.
+There’s been a recent spike in DCM (dilated cardiomyopathy) in Golden Retrievers recently and many people think it may be linked to them eating BEG (Boutique, exotic-ingredient, and grain-free) diets.

 Allergies.
 Many goldens suffer from food allergies.